Tours of the mill are scheduled throughout the season. Outside these dates, tours are available by prior arrangement.

-The Moulin SPINNEWYN, or Moulin de la Victoire, was erected in 1993 in memory of the gendarmes who took part in the Battle of Hondschoote (1793).
+The SPINNEWYN Mill, or Moulin de la Victoire, was erected in 1993 in memory of the gendarmes who took part in the Battle of Hondschoote (1793).

 In September 1793, an Anglo-Hanoverian coalition wanted to invade Republican France and re-establish the monarchy.
 To achieve this, English troops laid siege to Dunkirk.
 Called to the rescue, the French army led by General Houchard valiantly repelled a Hanoverian offensive on the territory of Hondschoote.
 The decisive assault was made at the foot of a mill, the SPINNEWYN mill, by the men of the 32nd Gendarmerie Division, who saved France from invasion.